 As the table shows, A-kasser are generally the most straightforward and cost-effective choice for foreign workers in Denmark, especially if you’re looking for both financial protection and hands-on support navigating the local job market.

-If you are still unsure which option suits you best, you may want to take a look at my guide on the best A-kasser in Denmark, in which you’ll find my top suggestions.
+If you are still unsure which option suits you best, you may want to take a look at our guide on the best A-kasse in Denmark, in which you’ll find our top suggestions covered in more detail.

 FAQ About Income Protection Insurance in Denmark